 Photo Credit: Sam Dean, @sdeanphotos

 For some snow-filled fun, head to one of Virginia’s four winter resorts, like Wintergreen Resort in Nelson County.
 Fly down the slopes on skis, snowboards, or tubes, where you’ll get your fill of adrenaline while also getting prime views of the surrounding mountains under a blanket of pillowy snow.
 In addition to snow sports, Wintergreen has an indoor pool, a full-service spa, and several on-site dining options, and the accommodations range from double-occupancy rooms to chalets that hold up to 18 people.
-The resort has also implemented extensive cleaning and safety measures to prevent the spread of COVID-19.

 These are but a few of Virginia’s countless picturesque winter destinations; tell us, where are your favorite places to capture stunning Instagram-worthy winter pics in Virginia?